MicroEJ/docs/VEEPortingGuide/vgPath.rst

 The Path module contains the C part of the MicroVG implementation, which manages vector paths.
 This module is composed of two elements:

-* an implementation of Low-Level APIs to create path elements compatible with the hardware,
+* an implementation of Abstraction Layer APIs to create path elements compatible with the hardware,
-* an implementation of Low-Level APIs for MicroVG drawings.
+* an implementation of Abstraction Layer APIs for MicroVG drawings.

 .. _section_vg_path_implementation: